 Access to private members of another class.
 We have said before that member functions and data members declared private in some class can only be accessed by member functions of that class.
-In our implementation of insert above, this rule is violated: a member function of the class List accesses the private data members prev\ and next\ of some ListElement object.
-There is a mechanism to make this legal: the class List can be a friend of the class ListElement, and as a friend, it has access to the private members.
-To implement this, we need to add the line to the public part of the ListElement's declaration.
+In our implementation of insert above, this rule is violated: a member function of the class List accesses the private data members prev\ and next\ of some to the public part of the ListElement's declaration.
 Unlike in real life, this friendship relation is usually not symmetric, and for our purposes it is absolutely not necessary to make the class ListElement a friend of the class List.
 An alternative to the friend mechanism is to declare the functionality in question as public, but this is like sharing one's love-sickness with the whole world.